Bulletproof Asset Protection

 In order to achieve bulletproof asset protection, step back and scan the world for the most protective laws.
 Accordingly, this often includes both a local and international approach.
-Some of the most powerful, case law backed asset protection strategies involve offshore financial havens.
+In fact, some of the most powerful, case law backed asset protection strategies involve offshore financial havens.
 They use debtor-friendly legal frameworks to cater to foreign investment.

 Thus, when you protect assets in a proper foreign legal jurisdiction, in can give you several favors.
 This is how it works.
 First, the foreign courts do not recognize court orders from your local court.
 Second, if held inside of an offshore trust or LLC, the legal tool is outside the reach your local court.
 Third, foreign banks follow local laws, and certain countries ignore foreign judgments.
 Consequently, these strategies create some of biggest legal hurdles one can erect.
 Separate assets using offshore legal tools.
 Hold the funds in a foreign jurisdiction.

 Concerned about bank safety?
 Think again.
 Of the 50 safest banks in the world according to the most recent Global Finance report, only three are in the USA; all at the bottom half of the list.
 Therefore, if you are from the U.S. there are much safer banks offshore than onshore.
 “But U.S. banks are backed by the FDIC.”
 Okay, great, U.S. banks are backed by the most in-debt nation on the world, whose credit rating was just lowered by Standard & Poors.
 Feel better now?